 As you please – stop off for a bite to eat or something to drink at one of the 25 cosy huts.
 A speciality in Tyrolean ski huts are the Knödel (dumplings) in all variations.
 Speckknödel (dumpling with bacon) or Spinatknödel (dumpling with spinach) or Kaspressknödel (dumpling with tasty cheese) – served in a soup or with salad – to try them is a must.
 If one still has room for some desert a Kaiserschmarrn dusted with plenty of icing sugar is a real treat.

-It’s time to get back on the slopes, time for the next round – there is a still plenty to see and discover.
+It’s time to get back on the slopes, time for the next round – there's still plenty to see and discover.

 One of the top 10 biggest ski resorts in Tyrol: